Anish7877/Quiver/Readme.md

 ## Prerequisites

-To build and run Quiver, you need a Linux environment with the following dependencies installed:
+To build and run Quiver, you need a Linux environment or WSL (For Windows) with the following dependencies installed:

 ### Build Dependencies